Layr-Labs/hokulea/docs/canoe.md

 ### 7.3 Acquiring validity of a DA certificate Inside a zkVM

 For rollups with EigenDA, the [eigenda blob derivation](https://layr-labs.github.io/eigenda/) is embedded into the OP derivation pipeline for secure integration.
 The Hokulea client itself is compiled into a ELF binary that runs inside the zkVM.
 The ELF binary requires information about the validity for every DA cert to produce correct results.
-The validity information (among recency, encoded payload) is provided by preimage oracle which is a verifiable key value map.
+The validity information is provided by preimage oracle which is a verifiable key value map.
 A canoe proof cryptographically attests the cert validity for each DA cert.

 While executing, the client validates each canoe certificate by: